NachosChipeados/NorthstarDocs/docs/Modding/guides/tools/MDLModding.md

 - Set the name of the material to its NAME in the game files

     !!! note
-        with dmx files you can set the material path later on in the export menu.
-If you have multiple needed paths we will talk about that in the next step [Multiple Material Paths](#step-55-multiple-material-paths-dmx).
+        With `.dmx` files you can set the material path later on in the export menu.
+If you have multiple needed paths, we will talk about that in the next step: [Multiple Material Paths](#step-55-multiple-material-paths-dmx).
         This is why we set the name of the material to its name in the game files instead of its path.

 - Exit `EDIT Mode`.